 Group Tours ($25/person) and School Tours (free)

-Group and school visitors enjoy a comprehensive tour of the museum, including what goes on behind the scenes; lunch, afternoon tea, or light refreshments; and a live jazz performance by either a pianist (for groups of less than 20) or a jazz band (for groups of 20 or more).
-Our preferred group size is 20-30.
+Group and school visitors enjoy a comprehensive tour of the museum, including what goes on behind the scenes; lunch, afternoon tea, or light refreshments.
+Our minimum group size is 20 with a maximum of 40.
 Members and friends are welcome to “tag along” with group tours, for the same per-head charge.
 Check out our calendar for upcoming group tours.
 Tours can be scheduled for 10:00 am – 4:00 pm, or evenings, any day except Saturday and public holidays.
 Advance booking is essential.

 Read about the many great benefits of becoming an Australian Jazz Museum member.

 An interview with our Collections Manager, Mel Blachford, recorded at the 2016 Stonnington Jazz Festival.